-- Whilst, the potential impact of the planned expansion of the Sunshine Motorway as part of the Multi Modal Transport Corridor may have a significant impact on the site, including existing building infrastructure, cricket ovals and internal road network, indications are that it is unlikely that any expansion works along Sunshine Motorway will occur within the life of the Master Plan (to 2028); - Sunshine Coast Council is currently undertaking a feasibility study for the development of a multi court indoor sporting facility at the Maroochy Multi Sports Complex or an alternative site in the Maroochydore/Buderim area.
-The outcomes of this study will assist to inform council's priority location for the development of new multi-purpose indoor courts; - The Buderim locality of interest is estimated to grow by a further 27% to an estimated population of 38,273 in 2026; - The estimated membership is estimated to increase from 2,139 to 3,753 by 2026.
-This will add increasing pressure on council to ensure adequate provision of sport and recreation facilities to service the current and future needs of the community; - Situated on an old landfill site, the Complex is prone to land movement with the potential for refuse to rise to the surface posing a risk, whilst leachate is also a problem that needs to be managed; - Council has recently expanded the existing bowls club car park south to service the new cricket oval and other user groups; - The majority of users indicated that improved parking, access, signage and the internal road network requires improvement; - The south east corner includes a small portion considered as wetland and being flood prone; - Buderim Men's Shed, Mooloolaba Lions Club and Buderim Billiards and Snooker Club have indicated an interest in being based at the Complex should land become available in future, however any future development of new community and/or sport infrastructure at the Elizabeth Daniels Sports Complex would require a separate detailed investigation in order to determine the potential benefits of development on the site and in consideration of any adverse impacts from DTMR's traffic interchange outcomes; - There are opportunities for increased sharing of resources across user groups to attract economies of scale benefits;
+- Whilst, the potential impact of the planned expansion of the Sunshine Motorway as part of the Multi Modal Transport Corridor may have a significant impact on the site, including existing building infrastructure, cricket ovals and internal road network, indications are that it is unlikely that any expansion works along Sunshine Motorway will occur within the life of the Master Plan (to 2028); - Recent discussions between DTMR and the Sunshine Coast Basketball Association have been unable to confirm the exact impact of any future potential infrastructure works in proximity to the basketball facility; - Sunshine Coast Council is currently undertaking a feasibility study for the development of a multi court indoor sporting facility at the Maroochy Multi Sports Complex or an alternative site in the Maroochydore/Buderim area.
+The outcomes of this study will assist to inform council's priority location for the development of new multi-purpose indoor courts; - The Buderim locality of interest is estimated to grow by a further 27% to an estimated population of 38,273 in 2026; - The estimated membership is estimated to increase from 2139 to 3753 by 2026.
+This will add increasing pressure on council to ensure adequate provision of sport and recreation facilities to service the current and future needs of the community; - Situated on an old landfill site, the Complex is prone to land movement with the potential for refuse to rise to the surface posing a risk, whilst leachate is also a problem that needs to be managed; - Council has recently expanded the existing bowls club car park south to service the new cricket oval and other user groups; - The majority of users indicated that improved parking, access, signage and the internal road network requires improvement; - The south east corner includes a small portion considered as wetland and being flood prone; - Buderim Men's Shed, Mooloolaba Lions Club and Buderim Billiards and Snooker Club have indicated an interest in being based at the Complex should land become available in future, however any future development of new community and/or sport infrastructure at the Elizabeth Daniels Sports Complex would require a separate detailed investigation in order to determine the potential benefits of development on the site and in consideration of any adverse impacts from DTMR's traffic interchange outcomes;